cryptomator/cryptomator.github.io/content/terms.en.md

 Email: info [at] skymatic [dot] de<br/>
 Fax: 02241 / 2667424<br/>

-In order to comply with the revocation period, it is sufficient that you send the notification of the exercise of the right of revocation before the end of the revocation period.
+In order to comply with the revocation period, it is sufficient that you send the notice of the exercise of the right of revocation before the end of the revocation period.

 ### Consequences of Withdrawal

-If you revoke this agreement, we shall reimburse you for all payments we have received from you, including delivery charges (other than any additional charges arising from your choosing a different method of delivery from the cheapest standard delivery offered by us), immediately and no later than fourteen days from the date on which we receive notice of your revocation of this agreement.
-For this refund, we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; in no event will you be charged for this refund.
+If you revoke this contract, we shall reimburse you for all payments we have received from you, including delivery charges (other than any additional charges arising from you choosing a different method of delivery than the cheapest standard delivery offered by us), immediately and no later than fourteen days from the date on which we receive notice of your revocation of this contract.
+For this refund, we will use the same payment method that you used for the original transaction, unless expressly agreed otherwise with you; in no event will you be charged for this refund.

-If you have requested that the services should commence during the cancellation period, you shall pay us a reasonable amount corresponding to the proportion of the services already provided by the time you notify us of the exercise of the right of cancellation in respect of this agreement compared to the total amount of services provided under the agreement.
+If you have requested that the services should commence during the cancellation period, you shall pay us a reasonable amount corresponding to the proportion of the services already provided by the time you notify us of the exercise of the right of cancellation in respect of this contract compared to the total amount of services provided under the contract.

 ---